 Academically, she holds an earned Doctorate of Ministry from the United Theological Seminary and received her Master of Divinity degree from Duke Divinity School (Duke University), where she currently serves on the advisory board at Duke Chapel and has previously served on the Divinity School’s National Alumni Council.
 Rev. Gilliard also holds a Master of Education in Counseling Psychology from Rutgers University and a Bachelor’s of Arts degree from North Carolina Agricultural & Technical State University.

 Committed to the mission of the United Methodist Church, Rev. Gilliard chairs the District Committee on Ministry for the Metropolitan District and serves on the Council on Finance & Administration for the New York Annual Conference.
 She has previously served on the Board of Directors at the Methodist Home for Nursing & Rehabilitation.

 Before joining the PAUMC community, Rev. Gilliard served eight years on the pastoral staff of Christ Church United Methodist (NYC), and White Rock Baptist Church (Durham, NC).
 She was also the Director of Alumni Global Outreach at the Fuqua Business School at Duke University.

-Rev. Gilliard is supported in ministry by her two loving sons, five grandchildren and her daughter in-laws.
+Rev. Gilliard is supported in ministry by her two loving sons, nine grandchildren and her daughter in-laws.

-Isaiah Fish has served at Park Avenue United Methodist Church for 3 years.
+Isaiah Fish has served at Park Avenue United Methodist Church for 5 years.
 Originally from Nashville, Tennessee, he received his Bachelor’s degree in Social Justice from Trevecca Nazarene University in 2014.
-Isaiah moved to New York in 2014 to attend Union Theological Seminary, and he graduated in 2017 with the Master of Divinity.
+Isaiah moved to New York after graduation to attend Union Theological Seminary, from where he received his Master of Divinity in 2017.

 Director of Programs for Children & Families